Teach English At Catholic Schools In Europe This Summer

 -

-Since the programs are so short (only 4 weeks), minimal preparation is required.
-Selected instructors attend a brief orientation given by Vulgate and receive the recommended curriculum that includes a basic lesson plan and set of materials for classroom use.
+Since the programs are so short (only a few weeks), minimal preparation is required.
+Selected instructors attend a brief orientation and receive the recommended curriculum that includes a basic lesson plan and set of materials for classroom use.
 All other orientation and logistics are handled by the school that the instructors are placed at.

 -